-Glen Canyon Unit - The funding request continues implementation of commitments under the LTEMP, ROD, and ESA compliance measures defined in the 2016 biological opinion, which include: monitoring of humpback chub and razorback sucker, translocations of fish, funding for the endangered fish refugia, evaluation of means to prevent fish passage through the dam, and non-native fish control.
-It continues compliance with the NHPASection 106 measures outlined in the LTEMP Programmatic Agreement and Historic Preservation Plan, including monitoring, mitigation, discovery, and support for consultation processes.
-It continues funding to support participation in the Glen Canyon Adaptive Management Program and attend and participate in meetings, review documents, conduct river trips for cultural resources monitoring.
+Glen Canyon Unit - The funding request continues implementation of commitments under the LTEMP ROD and ESA compliance measures defined in the 2016 BiOp, which include: monitoring of humpback chub and razorback sucker, translocations of fish, funding for the endangered fish refugia, evaluation of means to prevent fish passage through the dam, and control of non-native fish.
+It continues compliance with the NHPA Section 106 measures outlined in the LTEMP Programmatic Agreement and Historic Preservation Plan, including monitoring, mitigation, discovery, and support for consultation processes.
+It continues support of tribal participation in the Glen Canyon Dam Adaptive Management Program, encouraging attendance and participation in meetings, reviewing documents, conducting river trips for cultural resources monitoring, and supporting one tribal liaison position. \$2,704,000